RealDoigt/Alien-Hack-D/README.md

 # Alien-Hack
 Welcome to the Alien-Hack, a work in progress puzzle game for Linux.
-We are working on this game as a way to explore native Linux game development in D and also as a testing ground for the raylib_misc.
+We are working on this game as a way to explore native Linux game development in D and also as a testing ground for raylib_misc.
 It is a stepping stone to a future filled with much greater projects.
 This project was originally started in C, you can find the original project files [here](https://github.com/RealDoigt/Alien-Hack-C).